theTrueMikeBrown/SimpleIdentityServerDoc/docs/getting-started.rst

 Add Nuget feed & open the solution
 ----------------------------------

+Download the `zip file <https://github.com/thabart/SimpleIdentityServer/releases/download/1.0.0/Feed.zip>`_ and extract its content into a new directory named *Feed*.
-Start a new Visual Studio instance and add the Nuget feed "Samples/feed".
+Start a new Visual Studio instance and add this folder as a new Nuget feed.
 To do that open the *Package Sources* window by clicking on **Tools > Options > Nuget Package Manager > Package sources**.
 Fill-in the field **name** with SimpleIdentityServer and specify the full path of the feed as **source**.
 At the end you should obtain something like :